corso-python-prato/share-system-team2/CODING_STYLE.md

     # Then the imports from 3rd parties modules (e.g. requests, watchdog, ...).
     import a_3rd_parties_module
-    from something import name1, name2  # multiple "from" per line are allowed
-    # Avoid usage of '*'!
-    from modulename import *  # hell! (rare exceptions for specific libraries)

     # Finally, your project imports.
     import my_module
     import my_other_module

+    # Never use: from something import *

+    # Comments
     # A complete sentence comment starts with a capital letter and ends with a period.

+    # Constants are UPPERCASE with underscore
-    CONSTANTS_ARE_UPPERCASE_WITH_UNDERSCORES = 1
+    A_CONSTANT = 1  # inline simple comment

+    # Variables are lowercase with underscore
-    a_variable = 1.2  # An inline comment sentence ending with a period.
+    my_variable = 1.2  # An inline comment sentence ending with a period.
     another_variable = 'a string'  # single apex

-    # Another block of code
-    pass

     def use_lowercase_with_underscore_for_functions(ok=True):